FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - INTEGER
      - Id from the user layer.

-The line that represents a
+   * - **geom**

-**geom** LINESTRING levee aligned along the
+     - LINESTRING

-   cut-off direction.
+     - The line that represents a levee aligned along the cut-off direction.

 levee_failure
 ^^^^^^^^^^^^^